dehesselle/jhb/README.md

     - `/opt/homebrew`
     - `/opt/local`
   - Uninstall Xquartz.
-  - Use a dedicated user account to avoid any interference with the environment.
+  - Undo any customizations in dotfiles like `.profile`, `.bashrc` etc. that interfere with the environment.
-    - No customizations in dotfiles like `.profile`, `.bashrc` etc.
+    - If in doubt, use a dedicated user account instead.

 - There are __version recommendations__ based on known working setups, targeting the minimum supported OS versions (see [`sys.sh`](etc/jhb.conf/sys.sh)).
-  - macOS Monterey 12.6
+  - macOS Monterey 12.6.x
   - Xcode 13.x
   - macOS High Sierra 10.13.4 SDK (from Xcode 9.4.1) for `x86_64` architecture
   - macOS Big Sur 11.3 SDK (from Xcode 13.0) for `arm64` architecture